RoyTheunissen/FMOD-Syntax/README.md

 ![image](https://github.com/RoyTheunissen/FMOD-Syntax/assets/3997055/280da27d-abde-4faf-b260-0a2591ea4d29)

-For convenience, Audio-Syntax generates an enum for every event with a labeled parameter, so auto-complete conveniently suggests all valid values when you are invoking the event.
+For convenience, Audio Syntax generates an enum for every event with a labeled parameter, so auto-complete conveniently suggests all valid values when you are invoking the event.

 ```cs
 AudioEvents.Footstep.Play(transform, FootstepPlayback.SurfaceValues.Generic);